 The arrows between the three roles in the Drama Triangle may represent:

 - Interactions between three roles which could be held by three different actors engaged in communication or relationship,

 - Changes in the apparent roles (social level) held by any or all these actors

-- By extension, communication between three parts of one same person who could assume all three Drama Triangle roles as three distinct dimensions of a personal internal reality.
+- By extension, communication between three parts of one same person who could assume all three Drama Triangle roles as three distinct dimensions of an internal personal reality.

-Consequently, the Karpmann Triangle model is fundamentally dynamic with diffenent levels of a complex reality.
-One person’s capacity to assume one role in the triangle automatically implies that person will switch roles at least once in the course of the interaction.
+Consequently, the Karpmann Triangle model is fundamentally dynamic, revealing diffenent levels of a complex reality.
+One person’s capacity to assume one role in the triangle automatically implies that person can or will switch roles at least once in the course of the interaction.
 Holding one role implies a capacity to hold at least another one if not both other positions.
 Consequently,

 - A Persecutor has been or will sooner or later become a Victim or a Savior.